 When you apply for a life insurance policy, you’ll be asked to select the “premium mode” you prefer.
 “Premium” in this sense just means the cost of the policy.
 Insurance companies often like to use complicated words (premium) when easier ones (cost) will do just fine.
-The “mode” is simply the frequency of premium payments, with the options being annually, semi-annually, quarterly, and monthly.
+The “mode” is simply the frequency of premium payments, with the options being annual, semi-annual, quarterly, and monthly.

-The least expensive payment mode is annually.
-The most expensive is quarterly (sometimes monthly, but this varies by company).
+The least expensive payment mode is annual and the most expensive is quarterly (sometimes monthly, but this varies by company).
 The reason for this is because life insurance companies add a small surcharge to the policy cost to cover administrative costs associated with billing and processing payments.
 The more times they have to send you an invoice each year, the more it’s going to cost you.

-You might be wondering (probably not, but humor me anyway) why monthly isn’t the most expensive payment mode.
+You might be wondering why monthly isn’t the most expensive payment mode.
 Well, the monthly mode is unique in that nearly all life insurance companies require monthly payments to be set up as an automatic draft from a banking account.
 They will not bill you directly for the monthly mode.
 For many people, this is okay — and often preferred.
 But others do not like electronic funds transfers from their accounts.
 If this is a deal-breaker for you, you may want to choose a different payment mode.

 So, how much more money are we talking about here?
 It’s a flat percentage that varies by company, but this example should give you a good idea of the difference:

 The amount may be negligible on smaller policies and significant on larger policies.
 Regardless, money is money, and we’d all like to keep as much as possible in our own pockets.
 So, if you can swing it, pay annually.
 It will save you money in the long run.